DataDog/integrations-extras/altostra/README.md

 Altostra integrates with cloud computing services to provide your development teams with end-to-end workflows.

-With the Altostra Datadog integration, you can automatically instrument your Altostra projects during deployment to send logs and metrics to your Datadog account.
-Control the integration configuration as policy per deployment-environment and free your engineering teams from manual instrumentation.
+The Datadog Altostra integration enables you to automatically instrument your Altostra projects during deployment to send logs and metrics to your Datadog account.
+Control the integration configuration per deployment environment.

 ## Setup